mohdshahbaz123/filter_design/README.md

   For example, r(5) = 5, r(30) = 10 BL(m) = 5 + 1.4 q(m) + 4 r(m).
   For example, BL(30) = 5 + 1.4 (2) + 4 (10) = 47.8; BH(m) = BL(m) + 10.

-## The Secons Filter Specifications:
+## The Second Filter Specifications:
 - An analog signal is bandlimited to 110 kHz.
 - Sampling rate of 250 kHz.
 -  The second filter to be designed is a bandstop filter.